kingyue737/nuxt-echarts/README.md

 <!-- Highlight some of the features your module provide here -->

-- ⛰ **SSR**: experimental server-only component, lightweight client runtime
+- ⛰&nbsp;**SSR**: experimental server-only component, lightweight client runtime

-- 🛠️ **Configurable**: import only necessary components and charts for smaller bundle size
+- 🛠️&nbsp;**Configurable**: import only necessary components and charts for smaller bundle size
-- 🦾 **Type Strong**: generate ECharts option type based on your config
+- 🦾&nbsp;**Type Strong**: generate ECharts option type based on your config

 ## Quick Setup